Lived Experience Workforce Toolkit for Organisations

 About the Toolkit

-Understanding the Mental Health Lived Experience skill set is important for Lived Experience Workers (LEWs), their Leaders and staff across the organisation.
+Understanding the mental health lived experience skill set is important for Lived Experience/Peer Workers (LEWs), their Leaders and staff across the organisation.

-Being able to effectively translate Lived Experience into work practice requires a high level of knowledge and skills; not everyone who has lived experience will make an effective Lived Experience/Peer Worker.
-The success of the role also depends on a number of other factors including role clarity and understanding, effective recruitment and ongoing Lived Experience practice support and development.
+Being able to effectively translate lived experience into work practice requires a high level of knowledge and skills; not everyone who has lived experience will make an effective Lived Experience/Peer Worker.
+The success of the role also depends on a number of other factors including organisational culture, role clarity and understanding, effective recruitment and ongoing lived experience practice support and development.

-The LEWP has co-produced a set of documents which together form a Workforce Development Toolkit, designed to support NGOs to prepare for, recruit, support and grow their LEW.
+The LEWP has co-produced a set of documents which together form a Workforce Development Toolkit, designed to support NGOs to prepare for, recruit, support and grow their Lived Experience Workforce (LEW).

 Click the links adjacent to view each document.